ruvnet/aws-dev/deployment/readme.md

 # Deploy Lambda function using the image from ECR
 aws lambda create-function --function-name my-lambda-function --package-type Image --code ImageUri=<account_id>.dkr.ecr.us-west-2.amazonaws.com/my-ecr-repository:latest --role arn:aws:iam::<account_id>:role/lambda-execution-role
 ```

-This detailed README provides usage instructions, API endpoints, and the deployment process for the script, ensuring clarity and ease of use.